 - Believe it or not, you can still see movies on the big screen!
 Parkway Drive-In Theatre in Maryville and LoCo Drive-In in Loudon are both open!

 - Let your kids cook you a meal for once, or at the very least, learn to cook yourself a meal at FlourPower Kids Cooking Studios!

-- Take a free trip up to the observation deck of the Sunsphere.
+- Take a trip up to the observation deck of the Sunsphere.

-- Zoo Knoxville just opened the new otter exhibit.
+- Zoo Knoxville has a special exhibit this summer called “Dawn of the Dinos.”
 Make sure to check it out!